Page Speed

 - Compounding — faster pages also benefit SEO rankings, increasing future traffic

-Page speed improvements are typically in the Phase 1 “fix first, test second” category of CRO work.
-A page load over 4 seconds on mobile is fixed before any A/B tests are run on that page.
+Page speed improvements are in the Phase 1 “fix first, test second” category of CRO work.
+A mobile LCP over 4 seconds should be fixed before any A/B tests are run on that page — otherwise you’re A/B testing on a fundamentally broken foundation.

 Frequently Asked Questions